 In an effort to recruit trained officers the Union and the Confederacy sent emissaries to Europe.
 As fate would have it, Keogh was one of the officers recruited by the Union.
 Along with fellow Irishman Joseph O’Keefe and Daniel Keily, Keogh resigned his commission.
 On March 7, 1862 Keogh received benediction from the Pope.
 Ten days later, on St. Patrick’s Day-150 years ago-Keogh booked his passage for America.

 Arriving in New York and then traveling to Washington, Keogh was commissioned a Captain and assigned to the staff of James Shields.
-He would see his first combat of the war at Port Republic, where Stonewall Jackson sealed victory in the Shenandoah Valley.
-After the battle, Shields’ force would be recalled lower Valley and eventually to Northern Virginia.
-There, Keogh was reassigned to the staff of Brigadier General John Buford.
+He would see his first combat of the war at Port Republic, where Stonewall Jackson sealed his victory in the Shenandoah Valley Campaign of 1862.
+After the battle, Shields’ force was recalled from the lower Valley and eventually sent to Northern Virginia.
+There Keogh was reassigned to the staff of Brigadier General John Buford.
 A veteran Regular Army man, Buford commanded a brigade of cavalry in John Pope’s Army of Virginia.
 Of all the officers Keogh served under during the war, he admired Buford the most.
 The affection was returned, as the Kentuckian quickly became somewhat of a father figure to Myles.

 While on Buford’s staff, Keogh would see fighting at such places as Second Manassas, Brandy Station and Upperville.
 He was at Buford’s side during his finest hour on July 1, 1863 at Gettysburg.
 Through the fall of 1863, Keogh participated in the harsh marching and fighting in central Virginia.
 The constant campaigning took its toll on his chief, who went on sick leave in early December 1863.
-Keogh would accompany him and it was there on December 16 that Buford died in Keogh’s arms.
+He accompanied Buford to Washington, D.C. and was there on December 16 when Buford died in Keogh’s arms.

 Stoneman’s efforts at first appeared fruitful, as he began the destruction of the railroads.
 However, he would be surrounded by the Confederates around the town of Clinton.
-Ultimately forced to surrender, Keogh and Stoneman were taken prisoner and sent to Macon.
-Sent to Charleston, South Carolina, they would both eventually be exchanged in September.
+Ultimately forced to surrender, Keogh and Stoneman were taken prisoner and sent to Macon and then to Charleston, South Carolina.
+Both men were exchanged in September.

 Peace never really seemed to satisfy the adventurous spirit of Myles Keogh.
 When one conflict ended, he simply looked for and found another.
 During the American Civil War, Keogh displayed bravery and a deep sense of loyalty.
 After the Battle of Port Republic, James Shields wrote of Keogh as being the “noblest soldier on that field…a glory to his country and to his race”.
 Similar praises can be found of Keogh throughout the war from those he served with.